FrshDn/subethasmtp/README.md

 SubEthaSMTP's simple, low-level API is suitable for writing almost any kind of mail-receiving application.
 Read more in [UsingSubEthaSMTP](UsingSubEthaSMTP.md) or join our MailingList.

+## Changes made to forked repository ##

+ * Upgrade to java 17
+ * Upgrade dependencies
+ * Change package namespace from javax to jakarta
+ * Removed & disabled some test

 ## A Little History ##
 SubEthaSMTP was split out of the SubEthaMail mailing list manager because it is a useful standalone component.
 When we wrote SubEtha, the last thing we wanted to do was write our own SMTP server.
 In our search for a modular Java SMTP component, we examined: